ITINERARIES Into the Wild—The Shiretoko Peninsula Unspoiled nature awaits

 Witness the Utoro townscape, Oronko Rock, and the Okhotsk Sea covered with white drift ice in the winter.
 Along with Cape Puyuni, this is an ideal location for watching the setting sun.

 One of the “Eight Scenic Spots of Shiretoko,” this rocky mountain stands at 60 meters tall.
-Huge flocks of the gulls can be seen from the peak of the mountain, a designated National Natural Treasure.
+Huge flocks of the gulls can be seen from the peak of the mountain.

 Head to the top of this waterfall for the walking path and Oshinkoshin Observation Deck at the peak, which commands a view of the Shiretoko mountains and the Okhotsk Sea.

-Enjoy riding small canoes at the Shiretoko Outdoor Guide Center located at Shiretoko National Park .
+Enjoy paddling sea kayaks at the Shiretoko Outdoor Guide Center located at Shiretoko National Park .
 Here, visitors can have fun "strolling" on the surface of the sea while taking in a magnificent view.

 Visitors hankering for more of the area's untouched wilderness are advised to visit Kaminoko Pond out of snow season.
 Situated at Lake Mashu near the town of Kiyosato in eastern Hokkaido is a rare natural phenomenon—a transparent yet luminously blue pond called Kaminoko, where fallen trees are submerged in its waters.